 The really big project of 2019 was the creation of our first ever on-farm Local Food Hub!
 This was a Coin Bio/Organic Corner Co-op project so the funding came from the Co-op’s cash reserves, however the work to create it was all Windy Hill.
 The first part of the project involved creating space in our harvest shed for a modest farm store.
 Fortunately I had Kelsey, the master organizer, to take on this task.
 She whipped the workshop, packing area and all tool storage sites into shape, creating a much more functional work space as well as a farm store in the process.
 We officially opened on our June Open Farm Day though discovered the best time to really get started was once the CSA pickups began.
 From late June the store continued until early October, selling vegetables, meat, eggs, honey and kombucha 10 hours a day, 7 days a week.
 We will definitely do this again this season and hopefully will be even better organized, better stocked and even better able to meet local food needs in 2020!

 I’m happy to announce that Marc will join us for another season as will Carla, better than ever after last year’s knee surgery.
-We are advertising for two positions so if you know anyone who is interested in some hard and rewarding farm work, please apply to firstname.lastname@example.org.
+We are welcoming two new people this season: Emma and Tyler will also join us on the farm team, helping with field work, livestock care and other projects.

 2020 promises many great things and I look forward to continuing to supply my CSA members with delicious, healthy vegetables.
 For more information on the CSA basket program, please check out the links on this website.